Emerson (footballer, born 2002)

-Emerson Rodrigues Brito (born 6 May 2002), commonly known as Emerson, is a Brazilian professional footballer who plays as a left-winger and right-winger for Javor-Matis in the Serbian Superliga.
+Emerson Rodrigues Brito (born 6 May 2002), commonly known as Emerson, is a Brazilian professional footballer who plays as a left-winger and right-winger.

 Club career

 Grêmio

 Born in Santa Cruz do Sul, Brazil, Emerson joined the Grêmio's Academy at the age of 18 in 2020.

 Emerson is currently playing in Serbia, for the Serbian Superliga side Javor-Matis.